lambdaclass/finance_playground/emergence_of_cooperation/README.md

 The emergence of cooperation in evolutionary systems
 ====================================================
 <br />

-Notes for [_An evolutionary advantage of cooperation_](https://arxiv.org/abs/1506.03414) - Peters and Adamou 2018
+Notes for Peters and Adamou (2018) [_An evolutionary advantage of cooperation_](https://arxiv.org/abs/1506.03414)

 This paper tackles the apparently paradoxical emergence of cooperation patterns under evolutionary dynamics.
 Why do we observe seemingly _altruistic_ behavior in systems where organisms compete for resources and only the fittest thrive (the so called _survival of the fittest_)?
-Classical solutions propose a net fitness gain from colaboration.
-The authors seek to explain this gain through the analysis of the time average growth rate for the fitness of the collaborating organisms.
+Classical solutions propose a net fitness gain from collaboration.
+The authors seek to explain this gain through the analysis of the time-average growth rate for the fitness of the collaborating organisms.

 Consider a species in their transition from single cell to multicellular organisms.
 This change occurs when cells agglomerate and begin sharing nutrients through common membranes, increasing their biomass.
 Entities with more biomass come to dominate the environment and generate more of themselves.